 There are a few different ways you can purchase a small group health insurance plan:

 If you have fewer than 25 employees, purchasing a plan through SHOP has a special perk.
-You may be able to qualify for the small business health care tax credit, which can help you pay for your contributions to health insurance premiums.
+You may qualify for the small business health care tax credit, which can help you pay for your contributions to health insurance premiums.

 When can I enroll in a small group health insurance plan?

-Unlike personal insurance for individuals and family health insurance plans, there's no set open enrollment period for group health insurance plans mandating when you need to enroll.
-That means you're free to start a plan whenever you're ready to sign up for one.
+Unlike personal insurance for individuals and family health insurance plans, there's no set open enrollment period for group health insurance plans.
+That means you can start a plan whenever you're ready to sign up for one.

-However, once enrolled in a plan, your premiums are generally locked in for a year.
-You're welcome to add or drop employees and dependents anytime within that year, but your premium will stay the same until the plan year is up.
+Once enrolled in a plan, your premiums are generally locked in for a year.
+You're welcome to add or drop employees and dependents anytime within that year.
+However, your premium payments will stay the same until the plan year is up.

-After that year, it will be time for you to either renew your current plan or shop for a new one.
+After that year, you’ll either have to renew your current plan or shop for a new one.
 With the start of a new plan year comes renewed premium rates, and group health plans almost always see annual rate hikes from year to year—even if you don't make any changes to the plan.

 How much does a small group health insurance plan cost?

-Like with a large group health insurance plan, small group health insurance requires that employers cover a certain portion of their employees' health insurance premium.
+Like large group health insurance plans, small group health insurance requires employers to cover a certain portion of their employees' health insurance premiums.
 However, the minimum employer contribution will differ from state to state and from one insurance company to the next.

-Generally speaking, a small employer can expect a required contribution of at least 50% of their employees' premium while their employees will cover the rest.
-If you choose, most plans will allow you to cover a higher percentage and a portion of the premium costs for an employee's dependents.
+Generally speaking, a small employer can expect a required contribution of at least 50% of their employees' premiums while their employees cover the rest.
+Most plans allow you to cover a higher percentage.
+You can also contribute to a portion of the premium costs for an employee's dependents.

-To give you an idea of what that contribution might look like in dollars, a 2021 KFF survey2 found that the average group health insurance policy totaled $7,739 a year for each employee for single coverage and $22,221 a year for family coverage.
+To give you an idea of what that contribution might look like in dollars, KFF found that the average group health insurance policy totaled $7,911 per year for each employee for single coverage and $22,463 per year for family coverage.

 It's important to note that, as part of the ACA, the overall health of your employees no longer impacts group health insurance rates.
-So no matter how “high-risk” your employees are, or even if they have pre-existing conditions, your monthly premium won't be affected.
+So your monthly premium won't be affected no matter how “high-risk” your employees are, their health status, or if they have pre-existing conditions.

 Do I have to offer a small group health insurance plan?

-Effective in 2014, the ACA established the employer mandate, requiring many employers to offer their employees a minimum value of health coverage.
-However, this mandate only applies to employers with more than 50 employees, so if you qualify for a small group health plan, you aren't legally required to offer a certain level of coverage.
+Effective in 2014, the ACA established the employer mandate, requiring many employers to offer their employees health coverage that meets minimum value and affordability requirements.
+However, this mandate only applies to employers with more than 50 employees.

 However, even if it's not legally required, employees generally expect health coverage from their employer.
-According to the Society for Human Resource Management3, health insurance consistently ranks as the top most requested employee benefit.
+According to the Society for Human Resource Management2, health insurance consistently ranks as the most important employee benefit an employer can offer.

-PeopleKeep's 2022 Employee Benefits Survey Report also found that 87% of employees value health benefits, while 92% of employers offer a health benefit.
+PeopleKeep's 2022 Employee Benefits Survey Report also found that 87% of employees value health benefits, while 92% of employers offer some kind of health benefit.

 Alternatives to small group plans

 Small group health insurance isn't the only option for small employers.
-If a small group plan doesn't seem like a good fit for your organization, there are more affordable and flexible health benefits you can offer your employees, such as a health reimbursement arrangement (HRA) and health stipends.
+You can offer your employees other affordable and flexible health benefits, like health reimbursement arrangements (HRA) and health stipends.

 Health reimbursement arrangements (HRAs)